-Due to security and privacy concerns, Apple doesn't allow any applications to record your iOS device's screen.
+If you're using iOS 10 or lower, there is no built-in way to record an iPad, iPhone, or iPod touch screen, and Apple doesn't allow any third-party apps to screen record either.
 If malicious, an app could theoretically continue recording even after you think it's off, allowing it to capture account and password information that you enter on your device.
+This changes in iOS 11, which introduces native screen recording, but what do you do if you're still running iOS 10 or lower?

 This will work with iOS 9 and higher, and may still work in iOS 7 and 8.